More than a texture patch? (Part 5)

 As a test I replaced a WAV file, started Gothic and to my amazement it even worked right away!
 I took this as an opportunity to write another Union plugin, which intercepts the function to play background music via DirectMusic and plays the WAV file with the MP3 stream instead using Miles Sound System.
 In addition, I still had to make transitions between music tracks as smooth as possible and make the code multithreaded.

 Then, however, it was time.
 For the most immersive experience, we recommend watching the following video with headphones and in full screen mode.
 Each scene was shot as a one-shot and not edited.
-This means you'll see and hear Gothic exactly as it will once be with the Gothic Reloaded Mod.
+This means you'll see and hear Gothic exactly as it will once may sound with the Gothic Reloaded Mod.

 Update: As part of the 20th anniversary of Gothic, Don-Esteban from the World of Gothic conducted some interviews, including an interview with Kai Rosenkranz!
 If you want to know even more about the background of the Gothic soundtrack, you should definitely read on there.